Senate Bill 1383 - Short-Lived Climate Pollutants

 Organic waste accounts for more than a third of the material in California’s waste stream.
 Greenhouse gas emissions caused by the decomposition of organic material in landfills contribute to global climate change.
 This state law requires a 75% reduction of organic material disposed in landfills and a 20% increase in edible food recovery.
 SB 1383 Implementation Timeline

-For more information about SB 1383, including a link to the regulation text, please visit www.zerowastesonoma.gov/SB1383.
+For more information about SB 1383, including a link to the regulation text and guide, please visit www.zerowastesonoma.gov/SB1383.

 For composting service contact Sonoma County Resource Recovery at email@example.com or 707-795-7470, to set up organic material collection service.